How To Buy Time To Pay Taxes Without Penalty

 There are some eligibility rules, such as you can't itemize and you can't be using certain forms or schedules, but other than that, this is a great deal.
 IRS Pub 17 is available for reading online here or you can download it in Adobe PDF format here.

 So go ahead, don't use those tax tables to figure your tax.
-Let the IRS do the arithmetic and get a free ride for a minimum of 30 days.
+Let the IRS do the arithmetic and get a free ride for an extra 30 days.

 Please read the Disclaimer!